micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And when he came, he went up to Jesus immediately and said, Master! _Master_! and he [^g]embraced Him _and_ kissed Him fervently.
+And when he came, he went up to Jesus immediately and said, Master! _Master_! and he embraced Him _and_ kissed Him fervently.